driessenslucas/researchproject/Thesis.md

 ### Challenge 1: Selection of an Appropriate Virtual Environment

-- **Description**: Choosing a virtual environment conducive to effective RC-car training is crucial.
+- **Description**: Choosing a virtual environment where our RC car will learn to drive is without a doubt an important decision.
 - **Solution**: After evaluating various platforms, **OpenAI Gym** was selected for its simplicity, familiarity from previous coursework, and its focus on reinforcement learning.

 ### Challenge 2: Choosing the Optimal Reinforcement Learning Technique

 - **Description**: Selecting the most effective RL technique for training the virtual RC-car.
-- **Solution**: Through comparative analysis and empirical testing, the Double Deep Q-Network (DDQN) was identified as the most suitable technique, demonstrating superior performance in navigating complex environments with fewer episodes.
+- **Solution**: Through comparative analysis and empirical testing, the Double Deep Q-Network (DDQN) was came out as the most suitable technique, since it was able to consistantly solve the maze in fewer steps than its competitors and this with fewer episodes needed to achive this.

 ### Challenge 3: Sim2Real Transfer - Addressing Movement Discrepancies